CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-collection.md

-# REST API: fetch collection data
+# REST API: GET collection

 A collection is somewhat like a second layer within a database.
 These collections have a numerical ID which can be used to fetch information with an HTTP GET request